About Us

 Bart grew up on the ranch, and brings ample experience and an inherent understanding of cattle and horses.
 He is a talented woodworker and metalworker, and he even dabbles in mechanics, especially when it concerns our 1964 International pickup truck.
 He can fix or build almost anything we need on the ranch!

-We met in Billings in 2008, and together dreamed of living a simpler, sustainable existence up on the prairie.
-In 2014, we moved north and started Coulee Creek Ranch on land that the Bilden family has called home since Bart’s great-grandfather Enoch Bilden began ranching here in the early 1900s.
-We now raise Red Angus cattle, along with some chickens, occasionally a few pigs and Icelandic sheep.
+We met in Billings in 2008, and together dreamed of living closer to the land.
+In 2014, we moved north and started Coulee Creek Ranch on land that the Bilden family has called home since Bart’s great-grandfather Enoch Bilden began ranching here in the late 1800s.
+We now raise Red Angus cattle, along with some chickens, and occasionally a few pigs.

 Our Crew